Paddle Florida®

 Support and Advocacy:

-Free launches are available in Homosassa from the boat dock at MacRae's or from the kayak launch behind Riversport Kayaks; we recommend the kayak launch and its easy trailer parking area.
-As we exited the canal from the kayak launch, Monkey Island (maintained by a local restaurant) was directly in front of us, with its mock lighthouse and home to a family of resident monkeys.
+Free launches are available in Homosassa from the public boat ramp at Cherokee Way (near MacRae's Motel and Bait Shop), or from the kayak launch off Loblolly Way (behind Florida Cracker Riverside Resort.)
+We used the kayak launch with its easy trailer parking area.
+The launch exits into a canal that links to the river - less than 1/10 mile.
+At the river juncture is Historic Monkey Island with its mock lighthouse and home to a family of resident spider monkeys.

-Proceeding upstream the river is wide and can be rough when windy, watch for the many motorboats (No Wake Zones helpful).
+Proceeding upstream from the canal/Monkey Island, the rier is wide and can be rough when windy, watch for the many motorboats (No Wake Zones are helpful).
 In this section, houses line much of the river, and some canals off the river wind through housing developments.
 After 1.5 miles, the Halls River feeds into the Homosassa, another paddle-friendly river we'd like to explore on another trip.
 The Homosassa narrows past this point and the spring is another 3/4 mile (access restricted).
 Note: while choppy water made it difficult to actually see manatees on this day, they made their presence known as we drifted and startled several.
 The resulting boils soaked our sit-on-top kayaks a few times.

 We saw a lot of birds, these are some of them.